m5kro/Sprig-Spear/README.md

 1. Download [Micropython](https://micropython.org/download/RPI_PICO_W/)
 2. Flash to the Pico W (Newer versions of the Sprig come with a Pico W)
 3. Use [Thonny](https://thonny.org/) or [MicroPico](https://github.com/paulober/MicroPico) to send main.py, ST7735.py, and applejuice.py to the Pico W
+4. Install mpremote using pip `python3 -m pip install mpremote`
+5. Install keyboard libraries `python3 -m mpremote mip install usb-device-keyboard`, you may need to close vscode or thonny during this part
-4. Reboot the Pico W
+6. Reboot the Pico W
-5. Use buttons to navigate.
+7. Use buttons to navigate.
 Up/Down to select, Right to enter, Left to go back